GeopaymeEE/btc-converter/README.md

 BTC to USD (and back) converter.
 Uses node.js, express, request, backbone.js, and Bitstamp's APIs to fetch live BTC values.

-I was given a 3 hour time limit to make the app, given instructions and a URL to Bitstamp's API docs!
+I was given a 3 hour time limit to make the app, instructions and a URL to Bitstamp's API docs!
 Really fun internship process although it was a little bit out of my comfort zone with regards to how other companies run their internship interview processes.

 I made some important changes to the codebase, some of which I've outlined below: